david-vloedman/obundle-test/README.md

 # oBundle Assessment

+## Deployment
+The current deployment of this theme can be found [here](https://obundle-test6.mybigcommerce.com/) and the preview code is "v6rj1zgrvz".

 ## Features added
 ### Thumbnail Image Hover on Category Page
 Changes were made to the responsive image component to include a source URL for the second image of the product.
 This was not ideal as the changes are now baked into the responsive image component, however, I wanted to utilize the responsive nature of the component.